alexandermlharris/alexandermlharris.github.com/_posts/code/2020-11-20-unmerged-git-branches.md

 {% include JB/setup %}

-I wanted to figure out which feature branches were still to be merged into develop on git, and found the following from https://stackoverflow.com/a/12276041/15667:
+I wanted to figure out which feature branches were still to be merged into develop on git, and found the following from [this Stack Overflow answer](https://stackoverflow.com/a/12276041/15667):

 ~~~bash
 git branch -r --no-merged origin/develop